FLCAC-admin/uslci-content/docs/submission_handbook/04-resources/04-App-G.md

 <br>
 <br>

-## Step 3:DESIGNATE THE MATRIX INSIDE EACH PROCESS
+### Step 3: DESIGNATE THE MATRIX INSIDE EACH PROCESS

 * Next, open your process of interest and on the first **_"General Information"_** tab, you may scroll down to the **_"Data quality"_** section and **_"Process schema"_** field.
 There is a drop-down menu and the **_"US EPA – Process Pedigree Matrix"_** should now be an option you may select.
 * You will also want to go to the **_"Flow schema"_** field just below and select **_"US EPA – Flow Pedigree Matrix"_** from its drop-down menu such that you can elect data quality indicators at both the process and flow levels.